bradserbuddy/Buddy-Android-SDK/README.md

 #### Standard REST requests

 The majority of the calls map directly to REST.
 For all the calls you can either create a wrapper java class such as those found in `com.buddy.sdk.models`, or you can simply pass a type of `JsonObject` to be returned the result as a standard Gson JsonObject.

+In this example, we'll create a checkin so see the [Create Checkin REST documentation](http://buddyplatform.com/docs/Create%20Checkin/HTTP), then:

  	 // create a checkin
+ 	 Location location = getTheDeviceLocation();
 	 Map<String,Object> parameters = new HashMap<String,Object>();
 	 parameters.put("comment", "my first checkin");
-	 Location location = getTheDeviceLocation();
+	 parameters.put("description", "This is where I was doing that thing.");
 	 parameters.put("location", String.format("%f,%f", location.getLatitude(), location.getLongitude());
 	 client.<JsonObject>post("/checkins", parameters, new BuddyCallback<JsonObject>(JsonObject.class) {
 	    @Override